  My First HI-FI

-Project Duration: 14 weeks Advisor: Jonathan Chapman, CMU Tools: Physical Computing, Solidworks, Aspire CNC, Keyshot, Prototyping
+Project Duration: 14 weeks, Individual Tools: Physical Computing, Solidworks, Aspire CNC, Keyshot, Prototyping

 High quality audio equipment is more affordable than ever, but the entry level products are often cheaply made and aesthetically uninspired.